m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ## Spoofing

-Let's say we want to impersonate _Facebook/Instagram._ Make sure to buy domain names such as `support-services.com` that go in accordance with your campaign so that the spoofed sender will be in the form of `facebook@support-services.com` for this example.
+Let's say we want to impersonate support from `facebook.com`.
+Make sure to buy domain names such as `support-services.com` that go in accordance with your campaign so that the spoofed sender will be in the form of `facebook@support-services.com` for this example.

-- _(Optional):_ Create a user account on your vps server in accordance to your spoofed account if you want to add the functionality to recieve emails too.
+_(Optional):_ Create a user account on your vps server in accordance to your spoofed account if you want to add the functionality to recieve emails too.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/spoof1.png)

-- Setup a `New Sending Profile` on GoPhish or a similar MUA (Mail User Agent) of choice as follows:
+Setup a `New Sending Profile` on GoPhish or a similar MUA (Mail User Agent) of choice as follows:

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/spoof2.png)

-- Fire-Away using the `New Profile`.
+Fire-Away using the `New Profile`.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_36.png)